Paper&String is a digital care package from the Black Barn at Maplehurst.

-It’s not a physical package.
-Yet.
-It’s a virtual care package lovingly prepared by the creatives at the Black Barn Collective.
-But we think you’ll enjoy the same “care package” experience when you unwrap each part of Paper&String — Read, Listen, Taste, Grow, and Gather.
+It’s not a physical package; it’s a virtual care package lovingly prepared by the creatives at the Black Barn Collective.
+We hope you’ll love the “care package” experience when you unwrap each part of Paper&String — Read, Listen, Taste, Grow, and Gather.
 Imagine a fresh smorgasbord every month of: words, recipes, music, gardening, and community to feed our homesick hearts.

 How much does Paper&String cost?

-For founding subscribers, Paper&String is only $5.99 a month, and you can cancel at any time.
-Each subscription helps cover the costs of our virtual paper and string (website hosting fees, email delivery fees, etc.), BUT it also ensures that every writer, artist, designer, and maker who crafts something special for us will be paid for their work.
+Paper&String is $5.99 a month, and you can cancel at any time.
+Each subscription helps cover the costs of our virtual paper and string (website hosting fees, email delivery fees, etc.), AND ensures that every writer, artist, photographer, designer, and maker who crafts something special for us will be paid for their work.